-The Department of Defense (DoD) built the Cybersecurity Maturity Model Certification (CMMC) framework to better assess and improve the cybersecurity posture of the Defense Industrial Base (DIB).
+In January 2020, the Department of Defense released v 1.0 of the Cybersecurity Maturity Model Certification (CMMC) framework to better assess and improve the cybersecurity posture of the Defense Industrial Base (DIB).
 CMMC’s purpose is to ensure that appropriate levels of cybersecurity practices and processes are in place to protect federal contact information (FCI) and controlled unclassified information (CUI).
-Going forward, any defense company that does business with the DoD (except for those handling COTS) will need to become CMMC compliant at one of the five levels discussed below

-CMMC maps cybersecurity best practices and processes to five maturity levels seen in the figure below.
+CMMC maps cybersecurity best practices and processes to five maturity levels.
 Process levels range from simply performed at Level 1 to optimized at Level 5.
 In parallel, practices range from basic cyber hygiene at Level 1 to advanced and progressive cyber hygiene at Level 5.

 CMMC incorporates pre-existing legislation such as NIST SP 800-171, 48 CFR 52.204-21, DFARS clause 252.204-7012, and others, into one unified set of cybersecurity best practices.